harnaman-hk/sysadmin/Networking/System Status/README.md

 # System Status
 This is a bash script to send email at midnight of status of all services, error logs and warnings.

+## Email at midnight
+This can be achieved by setting up a cron job in linux.
+- Run `crontab -e`.
+- Add `@midnight /path/to/systemstatus.sh` to the file that opens up in your terminal.

-## Running the Script
+## Prequisites for running the script
 - If using Gmail, ensure less secure app access is enabled
 - Ensure that ssmtp is installed and configured properly.
 Following steps can be followed to do the same: